Stephen-J-Whitaker/joanne-geraghty-music/README.md

   - #### Upcoming Gigs [[Feature](docs/readme-feature-list.pdf) 'Upcoming Gigs' (ID 4)]
     - The 'Upcoming Gigs' (ID 4) [feature](docs/readme-feature-list.pdf) is a dependency of [user stories](docs/readme-user-stories.pdf) 2, 5, 7, 8 and 11.

     The 'Upcoming Gigs' section of the landing page (Home) contains information about Jos upcoming performances.
 The section has its own heading in the same green used for the page logo and the font is "Great Vibes" the same as is used for all headings on the page.
+The header has a background strip that is the same same semi-transparent green style as the backgrounds used for the 'About Jo' section.
+The strip is resposnive and reduces in length to fit on smaller screen sizes thought the font of the ehading remains the same size.
 Each gig is in its own container which is easily identified, duplicated or removed from from the code should gigs need modifying, adding or removing.
 The name or names of the performer or performers, if a duo, the name of the venue, the town of the venue, the gigs date, start time and entry fee are listed and arranged in a column in the order of importance.
 The name or names of the performers and the venue name are bold to show they are more important than the information to follow within the gig container and in the same colour as the logo for consistency, aesthetics and accessibility through contrast with the background colour.
 The town of the venue, date of performance, time of performance and entry fee are the same colour as the performer or performers name and the venue name but are not bold.
-The gigs section is resoonsive and the gig containers will wrap under eachother should the screen size necessaitat them to.
+The gigs section is resoonsive and the gig containers will wrap under eachother should the screen size necessitate them to.
 They will always retain thei shape and size which were selected for compatibility and readability on all likely screen sizes.
 Each gig container is a clickable link to the website of the venue which will open the venue's website in a new tab.
 The name of the venue is underlined and the whole gig container will go opaque from semi-transparent and gain a drop shadow on hover or touching on a touch senesitive device to indicate it is a clickable link to the user.

     ![Upcoming Gigs](assets/readme/readme-upcoming-gigs.jpg)